Eul45/EyuXBeta/README.md

 - **🤖 Dynamic Personalities:** Instantly switch the AI's persona—from a helpful Assistant to a chaotic Storyteller, a witty Gen Z, or even an Unhinged AI.
 - **🌐 Live Web Search:** The AI automatically detects when it needs fresh information and uses the Tavily API to search the web for real-time events, news, and data.
 - **🎨 AI Image Generation:** Generate images directly in the chat by describing what you want to see using the `/imagine` command.
+- **🌿 Multi-Thread Branching:** Visualize your conversation as a tree!
+Branch off from any message to explore different outcomes without losing the original context.
+- **🕵️‍♂️ Agent Mode:** Capable of executing multi-step complex tasks (e.g., "Research X, summarize it in a table, and save it to a folder").
 - **💾 Intelligent Memory:** EyuX remembers key facts you share, creating a continuous, personalized conversation.
 You can also manage these memories manually.
 - **⏰ Effortless Reminders:** Set reminders using natural language (e.g., "remind me to check the oven in 10 minutes"), and EyuX will schedule a device notification.
 - **🔄 Multi-Model Support:** Switch between different Google Gemini models (e.g., Flash 2.0, Flash 2.5) right from the sidebar to balance speed and power.
+- **🔄 Google Drive Cloud Sync: (Web Beta) ** seamless backup and sync of your history across devices using your Google Drive.

+---
+## 🎓 Study & Developer Tools
+- **⚡ Interactive Flashcards:** Automatically generate study flashcards from any conversation and review them in a flip-card interface.
+- **📊 Data Visualization:** Renders interactive Line, Bar, and Pie charts directly from data provided by the AI.
+- **🧜‍♀️ Mermaid Diagrams:** Renders complex flowcharts, sequence diagrams, and mind maps from text descriptions using Mermaid.js syntax.
+- **💻 Agentic IDE:** An interactive coding canvas to edit, run, and preview HTML/CSS/JS code generated by the AI.
+- **📐 LaTeX Math Support:** Beautiful rendering of complex mathematical equations.

 ---